THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Protostar

 What is a protostar?
-As the name suggests (proto- meaning first or earliest), it is an early stage — a forming star.
+As the name suggests (proto- first or earliest), it is an early stage — a forming star.
 It’s basically a gas mass that’s contracting.

 Info sources